×

 A person’s outlook on hemochromatosis depends on the person’s point of view of the person with respect to the disease.
 A person who receives treatment before any organ has been harmed has a better prognosis than someone who has had an organ damaged before receiving treatment.
 Treatment at the appropriate time will avoid future organ damage while reversing any existing damage.
 A longer lifetime is possible with early treatment.

-3. What is the life expectancy of someone with hemochromatosis?
+2. What is the life expectancy of a person with hemochromatosis?

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.